AlexDatTr/Human-Resources-Analysis/README.md

 ## Dataset

-The analysis is conducted on a synthetic HR dataset, which includes various attributes such as employee age, department, salary, job satisfaction, performance scores, and more.
-This dataset is designed to mimic real-world HR data and is used for educational and analytical purposes.
+The analysis utilizes a synthetic HR dataset provided by Dr. Carla Patalano and Dr. Rich Huebner.
+This dataset includes a wide range of attributes such as employee age, department, salary, job satisfaction, performance scores, and more, making it an excellent representation of real-world HR data.
+Designed for educational and analytical purposes, this dataset enables the exploration of various HR-related topics.

+For detailed information about the dataset, including data files, licensing, codebook, and metadata, you can visit the following link: [Human Resources Data Set on Kaggle](https://www.kaggle.com/datasets/rhuebner/human-resources-data-set).

 ## Tools and Technologies